viky-ai/website/doc/topics/interpretation/index.md

 It is possible to match an expression by respecting the order or not.
 This can be interesting when the order of the words in the sentence is important, to match precisely, or, on the opposite, to have a very flexible match.

-For example, for the numbers, the order is very important : hundred two is very different from two hundred, and in this case, the order must be kept.
+For example, for the numbers, the order is very important: hundred two is very different from two hundred, and in this case, the order must be kept.
-On the opposite, when registering a reservation, the options can be given in an undefined order : "I want an hotel with a spa for christmas" is the very same thing as "I want an hotel for christmas with a spa"
+On the opposite, when registering a reservation, the options can be given in an undefined order: "I want an hotel with a spa for christmas" is the very same thing as "I want an hotel for christmas with a spa"

 This can be handled with the **keep order** checkbox of the formulation.